Post Summary: Multiply the Monthly Price Out and the Cost Confusion Clears

 You talked to three web designers and got three completely different answers.
 One said you need a subscription with all the SEO bells and whistles.
 Another quoted you a flat fee that sounded too low.
 The third said something in between and couldn’t explain why.

-A high-profile attorney who’d been in practice a long time came to us in exactly that spot.
-The other two companies told him he needed this fancy subscription with all this fancy SEO.
+The attorney was high-profile and had been in practice a long time, and the other two companies had told him he needed this fancy subscription with all this fancy SEO.
 We told him he should own the website and not pay a subscription.
-He had the money — he told us he had the money — and when someone can afford to own it outright, why pay for something for a super long time and overpay when all you need is something that elevates you online?
+He had the money, he told us he had the money, and when someone can afford to own it outright, why pay for something for a super long time and overpay when all you need is something that elevates you online?

 Three companies.
 Three answers.
 So how does someone who isn’t in this industry figure out which one is telling the truth?